Swizec/react-d3-workshop/src/pages/4-intro-to-redux.md

 Smart components are those that are aware of your data store.
 They read values from Redux, issue actions, and are generally aware that Redux exists.

-Dumb components are those that render purely from props and issue callbacks, which they get from props, to make changes.
+Dumb components are those that render purely from props and issue callbacks, which they get from props.
 These have no idea that Redux exists.
+You can think of them as templates.

 # Redux vs MobX